SpineEventEngine/Chords/README.md

 ## Development environment

-- Initialize the `chords-codegen` Git submodule as follows:
+- Get the content of Git submodules as follows:
   ```
   git submodule update --init --recursive
   ```